-Unlike a Spot-market agent, there is little harm if you exit a Merkato session without uploading a reservation agent.
-If you don't upload your agent you lose the last changes you made in the reservation quote request window, but not the reservations you have already confirmed.
+Unlike a when you close a Spot-market agent, there is little harm if you exit a Merkato session without uploading a reservation agent.
+If you don't upload your agent, you lose the last changes you made in the reservation quote request window, but not the reservations you have already confirmed.
 Confirmed reservations are stored in a Merkato database, not in your reservation agent profile.